jmikedupont2/team-tonic-arena-hacks-github/profile/README.md

 ### About Us
 At Team Tonic, we're not your average tech team.
 We're a group of passionate engineers and AI enthusiasts who are dedicated to pushing the boundaries of what autonomous agents can achieve.
 Our mission?
 To build AI-powered bots that not only crush performance benchmarks but also outperform anything you've ever seen before.

-### What We Do
-- 🤯 Pushing the Limits: We thrive on challenges.
-We tackle complex problems head-on and consistently aim to outperform existing benchmarks.
-- 🤖 Building Autonomous Agents: Our focus is on developing state-of-the-art autonomous agents that can learn, adapt, and excel in various tasks.
-- 🌐 Open Source Advocates: We believe in the power of open-source collaboration.
-Our projects are available for everyone to explore, use, and contribute to.

-## Our Projects

-### Part 1: Improve Auto-Gpt - Priority area for improvements:
+## Part 1: Improve Auto-Gpt - Priority area for improvements:

 - Improve 🤖autoreply using 🛺autogen library
 - 🤹🏻‍♀️multimodal input